Paliak/PaliaksNotes/docs/Zipping/index.md

 $ zip p.zip s.phpA.pdf
 ```

-Intercept the upload POST request and change 'A' in the last occurrence of the filename to a nullbyte using the hex view in burp:
+Intercept the upload POST request and change ‘A’ in the last occurrence of the filename to a nullbyte using the hex view in burp:

 ![where to change to a nullbyte in burp](Assets/burp_null_byte.jpg)